DIY Tattoo-Brightening Exfoliator Scrub Recipes With Simple Ingredients

 Directions for Mixing Scrub Ingredients

-Clean and dry your air-tight container or use a new ziplock bag.
+Clean and dry your air-tight container (we use mason jars because of how versatile it is for other purposes when not storing scrubs, and we get them cheap) or use a new ziplock bag.

 Mix all the ingredients as stipulated in the recipe chosen and store them in your container or bag of choice.